virtual-labs/exp-depth-first-search-iiith/experiment/aim.md

 ### Aim of the experiment

-To understand how depth first search works in directed and undirected graphs.
+To understand how Minimax Search determines the optimal moves in strategy game